-SIPOC is a renowned acronym used in the six sigma methodology.
-It is one of the oldest and trusted tools in six sigma which was introduced in the second half of the 20th century.
-SIPOC is one of the top-level process mapping techniques which is applied before taking up six sigma projects.
-Various stakeholders benefit from such kind of knowledge on the processes designed for a particular project.
-The SIPOC diagram technique helps in determining the relationship between various elements that are involved in satisfying customer needs.
+SIPOC is a renowned acronym used in the Six Sigma methodology.
+It is one of the oldest and trusted tools in Six Sigma which was introduced in the second half of the 20th century.
+SIPOC is one of the top-level process mapping techniques that is applied before taking up Six Sigma projects.
+Various stakeholders benefit from such knowledge of the processes designed for a particular project.
+Moreover, the SIPOC diagram technique helps determine the relationship between various elements involved in satisfying customer needs.

 Jump ahead to